hashgraph/hedera-forking/INTERNALS.md

 In the `createFixtureLoader()`, if a `snapshot` is not found, _i.e._, the fixture is created for the first time, Waffle creates a `snapshot` of the current state of the network.
 However, when a `snapshot` is found, Waffle `revert`s the network to the `snapshot.id` snapshot created earlier.

+Both [Foundry](https://book.getfoundry.sh/forge/writing-tests#before-test-setups) and [Hardhat](https://hardhat.org/tutorial/testing-contracts#reusing-common-test-setups-with-fixtures) support fixtures out-of-the-box.
+Foundry's support is implicit given the state is reset for each test.
+Moreover, both [Foundry](https://book.getfoundry.sh/reference/anvil/#special-methods) and [Hardhat](https://hardhat.org/hardhat-network/docs/reference#evm_snapshot) support calling `evm_snapshot` and `evm_revert` directly.

-### Can Hedera developers use Fork Testing?
+### Can Hedera developers use _out-of-the-box_ Fork Testing?

-**Yes**, Fork Testing works well when the Smart Contracts are standard EVM Smart Contracts that do not involve Hedera-specific services.
+**Yes**, out-of-the-box Fork Testing works well when the Smart Contracts are standard EVM Smart Contracts that do not involve Hedera-specific services.
 This is because fork testing is targeted at the local test network provided by the Ethereum Development Environment.
 These networks are replicas of the Ethereum network and do not support any Hedera-specific service.

-~~**No**~~, out-of-the-box Fork Testing will not work on Hedera for contracts that are specific to Hedera.
+**No**, out-of-the-box Fork Testing will not work on Hedera for contracts that are specific to Hedera.
 For example, when a contract includes a call to the `createFungibleToken` method on the HTS System Contract at `address(0x167)`.
 The internal local test network provided by the Development Environment does not have any runnable contract deployed at `address(0x167)`.
 This is because the local network tries to fetch the code at `address(0x167)`, for which the JSON-RPC Relay returns `0xfe`